ggonnella/fastsubtrees/docs/paper.md

 An alternative to the use of _fastsubtrees_ is to store the tree data in a SQL database and extract subtrees using hierarchical SQL queries.
-We implemented this solution in the script _ncbi_taxonomy_db_extract_subtree.py_, based on SQLAlchemy and tested using MariaDB version 10.6.8 as relational database management system.
+We implemented this solution in the script _ntmirror-extract-subtree_ based on SQLAlchemy and MariaDB version 10.6.8 as relational database management system.

 To select subtrees of different sizes for the benchmarks, we started from the